 Finding a place to rent in the US is a relatively straightforward process.
 New arrivals should begin by doing some research on the city they are relocating to in order to get some perspectives on neighbourhoods that best align with their priorities.

 There is a plethora of free websites that carry both short- and long-term rental listings.
 Registration is optional, and house hunters should note that any web portals that demand payment to search listings should be approached with caution or avoided entirely.

-Real-estate agents can also assist new arrivals in finding a rental property.
+Real estate agents can also assist new arrivals in finding a rental property.
 However, in the US, realtors typically specialise in helping people buy homes rather than rent them.
-In the case that they do assist with a rental, realtors will usually charge a month's rent as commission for helping tenants find a home.
+In the case that they do assist with a rental, realtors will usually charge a month's rent as a commission for helping tenants find a home.

 House-sharing is a fantastic option for thrifty expats and students, as it is an opportunity to meet new people while saving money on rent.
 Several websites specialise in student accommodation and house-shares.
 Roomi is one of the most popular websites in the US that connects verified prospective roommates.

 Once expats have found a property to their liking, they will have to tender a lease application.
 It's important to note that, in most cases, potential tenants will need to prove that they are serious candidates for renting the property.

 Leases in the US are typically for 12 months and are extendable once the initial agreement has lapsed.
 Expats must give the landlord 30 days' notice before moving out, but some landlords may request a 60- or even 90-day notice period.
 Landlords are legally obligated to give tenants the same notice should they wish to terminate the agreement.

 When signing a lease, expats will be expected to pay the first month's rent upfront and the equivalent of at least another month's rent to cover a security deposit, although the security deposit can be much higher.
 Only about half of the states in the US impose a limit on rental deposit amounts, usually up to a maximum of three and a half months.